scottvr/BTRR/README.md

 v1.1

 - add optional httpserver to serve as passive tracker.
-Per BitTorrent  protocol, it just returns an empty peer list and does not actually function to facilitate torrent transfers; only serves to collect information such as up/download stats.
+Per BitTorrent  protocol, it just returns an empty peer list.
+The tool does not actually function to facilitate torrent transfers; only serves to collect information such as up/download stats.
-- since we're now starting two betwork daemons (the DHT listener and an http tracker server), pitvthem each im their own thread
+- since we're now starting two network daemons, add threading capability.
+(One process, with two threads, one for the DHT listener and one for the http tracker server for the tracker)

 ### Usage